Message from the President

 Millions of blocks of tofu later, we had outgrown our LA factory so we opened a new, state-of-the-art facility in Garden Grove, California.
 The switch was made in 1997 and it was at this time that we consolidated all three of the House Foods operations, which boosted efficiency and allowed us to finally put all the HFA heads together for even more creative corporate practices.
 Manufacturing House Foods Tofu, importing products from House Foods Japan and operating our chain of Curry House restaurants were finally together in one place.
 We currently manufacture more than 275,000 pieces of tofu per day – that’s over 70 million pieces per year!

-In 2000 we thought that our East Coast friends should have easier access to our tasty, soy products so we opened an office in New York to test the waters.
-Just like our LA growth spurt, this successful office outgrew itself, and in 2006, so we built a brand new manufacturing facility in Somerset, New Jersey.
+In 2000, we thought that our East Coast friends should have easier access to our tasty, soy products so we opened an office in New York to test the waters.
+Just like our LA growth spurt, this successful office outgrew itself.
+In 2006, we built a brand new manufacturing facility in Somerset, New Jersey.
 Finally our fresh, delicious tofu was distributed nationally and available in East Coast markets!

 National products mean national standards and both House Foods production facilities are compliant under standards established by Hazard Analysis and Critical Control Point (HACCP) as mandated by the FDA and USDA.
 We also adhere to specifications of Good Manufacturing Practice (GMP) to ensure that we provide the highest quality and safest products to our customers.